 The U.S. Department of Energy, along with several electric utilities, built and operated the first demonstration solar power tower near Barstow, California, during the 1980s and 1990s.
-Three solar power tower projects now operate in the United States:
+In 2021, there were two solar power tower facilities operating in the United States:

 - Crescent Dunes Solar Energy Project: a 110 MW one-tower facility with an energy storage component in Tonapah, Nevada, that started operating in 2015

 Solar power tower